StefanGunnlaugur/Beer-flask/README.md

 # L.O.B.E.
-LOBE is a recording client made specifically for TTS data collections.
+SKAL is a recording client made specifically for TTS data collections.
 It supports multiple collections, single and multi-speaker, and can prompt sentences based on phonetic coverage.

 # Setup
 * Other system requirements (installed via apt):